 The rinse cycle might not be generating sufficient water to remove all the detergent.
 If this is the case, a booster pump may be required.

-Q. Customer are complaining that their beer looks flat - even though I know there is nothing with it.
+Q. Customers are complaining that their beer looks flat even though I know is nothing wrong with it.
 What could the problem be?

-A. The solution could be as simple as changing your glassware.
-You may have been using toughened glasses which have a very smooth texture - not conducive to achieving a good head or your beer.
+The solution could be as simple as changing your glassware.
+You may be using toughened glasses that have a smooth texture which is not conducive to achieving a good head to your beer.

-Otherwise, your rinse aid and/or detergent dosage might be set too high meaning that a residue is left in the glasses.
+Alternatively, your rinse aid and/or detergent dosage might be set too high meaning that residue is left in the glasses.

-If neither of these is the case, it could be that oils are getting into the machine from another source.
-See if staff are putting coffee cups in with glasses (cream and milk might be present) or it could be grease from food including.
+It could also be down to oils getting into the glasswasher from another source.
+See if staff are washing coffee cups with glasses (cream and milk might be present) or it could be grease from food.

-Q. Why do glasswasher manufacturers charge more their own brand chemicals than my local cash and carry?
+Q. Why do glasswasher manufacturers charge more for their chemicals than my local cash and carry?

 Commercial glasswasher manufacturers recommend their own brands because they can guarantee they will produce the best results on an ongoing basis.

-Q. There are brownish deposits on some of my glasses despite washing them in a proper way.
+Q. Why are there brownish deposits on some of my glasses despite washing them correctly?

-A. This sounds like yeast build up.
-The problem with lie with your glasswasher - and is especially common on older style models with lots of bacteria harbouring nooks and crannies.
+This sounds like yeast build up.
+The problem lies with your glasswasher and is especially common on older style models with lots of bacteria harbouring nooks and crannies.

-Firstly, yeast loves warm damp conditions so kill it off by leaving your machine door open overnight.
-If this is not sufficient, try increasing the detergent dose slightly.
+Yeast loves warm damp conditions so kill it off by leaving your glasswasher door open overnight.
+If this does not work, try increasing the detergent dose slightly.

-As a final resort, you may need to use a renovating chemical to remove all traces of yeast from both the glasses and the machine.
+Alternatively, you can use Refresh Renovating Detergent to remove all traces of yeast from both the glasses and the machine.

-Q. My glasses have a cloudy appearance, which is very unattractive.
-They fell almost chalky to the touch.
+Q. My glasses have a cloudy appearance, they feel almost chalky to touch.
 What can I do?

 Q. My glasses are fast being destroyed by my glasswasher.
 They have a scratchy, frosty appearance which seems to have penetrated the glasses.

-A. This is etching - a natural process that will happen to ALL glasses over time.
-If it is happening fast, however, you need to slow the process down.
+This is etching – a natural process that happens to all glasses over time.
+However, you can slow the process down.

-Make sure you are using the chemicals recommended by your glasswasher supplier.
-Frequently, etching is aggravated by people ‘saving money’ and changing to cheap brands which are highly caustic, eating into the glass surface.
+Make sure you are using high quality chemicals, that have been recommended by your glasswasher supplier.
+Etching can be aggravated by using cheap brands of glasswasher detergent and rinse aid which are highly caustic and eat into the glasses surface.

-Try taking the glasses out of the machine immediately the cycle has finished as sitting in high temperatures will accelerate the etching process.
+Try taking the glasses out of the glasswasher immediately after the cycle has finished as sitting in high temperatures will speed up the etching process.

-As a last resort, change your brand of glasses.
-Some are more prone to this than others.
+The final solution would be to change your brand of glassware as some are more prone to etching than others.

 Q. Is there anything I should be doing to ensure my glasswasher continues to provide good results?

-Don't use the machine as a sink.
-Pouring beer slops in will neutralise the detergent and promote protein build up.
+Don’t use the glasswasher as a sink.
+Pouring in beer slops will neutralise the detergent and promote protein build up.

-Even worse, don't use the machine as a rubbish bin.
-Fruit pips, peel, cigarette ends and cocktail sticks will clog filters and block the wash/rinse jets.
+Don’t use the glasswasher as a rubbing bin.
+Debris such as fruit pips, peel, cigarette ends and cocktail sticks will clog filters and block the wash and rinse jets.